JChristensen/GroveStreams/ReadMe.md

 - **gsAnalog:** A standalone GroveStreams client using an Arduino Uno, Arduino Ethernet Shield, and an analog temperature sensor.
 - **gsGateway:** A data concentrator/web gateway node for an XBee ZB wireless sensor network.
 Use with the **gsSensor** example sketch.
 - **gsSensor:** A wireless sensor node for use with **gsGateway**.
 Forwards sensor data to the gateway node which relays it to GroveStreams.
+- **aaXBee:** A low-power, battery-operated wireless sensor node for use with **gsGateway**.
+Forwards sensor data to the gateway node which relays it to GroveStreams.
+For complete information on the circuit design, including Eagle files, configuration options, programming requirements, etc. see [the GitHub repository](https://github.com/JChristensen/aaXBee_HW).

 See my [blog post](http://adventuresinarduinoland.blogspot.com/2015/05/a-grovestreams-wireless-sensor-network.html) for step-by-step instructions to build a wireless sensor network using the **gsGateway** and **gsSensor** sketches.